royertiago/INE5426/system_overview.md

 (that are defined in file ast.h) and semantical constructs (that are defined in other files in the program).

-This phase of the compiler performs transformations in the strucutres of ast.h that were missing from syntatical analysis (since now we have the necessary knowledge about priorities and variables to reconstruct the syntax tree for every operator expression), resolve includes and category definitions and
+This phase of the interpreter performs transformations in the strucutres of ast.h that were missing from syntatical analysis (since now we have the necessary knowledge about priorities and variables to reconstruct the syntax tree for every operator expression), resolve includes and category definitions and